vnhm00/metro-probability-statistics-discrete-math/README.md

 # metro-probability-statistics-discrete-math
-Metropolia Probability, Statistics and Discrete Mathematics Course
+This course is Probability, Statistics and Discrete Mathematics from Metropolia University of Applied Sciences.
+The code provided here is the answers for homework and the final exam using Jupyter Notebook.

+Final grade: 5.0/5.0